 Tips for Your Gay Winter Trip – Skiing in Canada

 Good to know: This is different when skiing in Canada compared to Europe.
-First of all, the snow is different.
+First, the snow is different.
 Due to the often distinctly minus temperatures that often prevail during a bad weather front, the snow is soft and fluffy.
 The dry cold does not allow the snow to stick to the ski equipment or clothes, as is usually the case in wet snow in Europe.
 The ski slopes, which are often cleared unprepared due to the amount of snow, partly lead directly through the Canadian coniferous forests.
 Depending on the ski area, there is either a paper or a plastic card in Canada.
-In Marmot Basin the card was back then still made of paper, which is scanned by hand at the lift.
-While many winter sports enthusiasts in Europe like to go straight to the next aprés-ski bar after a day on the slopes, skiers and snowboarders in Marmot Basin (or Canada in general) often like to go straight home or to a pub in Jasper Town.
-The ski pass prices are much more expensive compared to Austria, Switzerland, Italy or France.
+In Marmot Basin, the card was back then still made of paper, which is scanned manually at the lift.
+While many winter sports enthusiasts in Europe like to go straight to the next après-ski bar after a day on the slopes, skiers and snowboarders in Marmot Basin (or Canada in general) often like to go straight home or to a pub in Jasper Town.
+The ski pass prices are much more expensive compared to Austria, Switzerland, Italy, or France.

 Karl & Daan.